This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 As we discussed above, 30% of your credit score is based on the amount of debt that you owe with respect to your total available credit (called “credit utilization”).

-Below 10% would be even better, but 20% is a good benchmark.
+Below 15% would be even better, but 30% is a decent benchmark.

-Generally speaking, there is no such thing as having “too much credit”.
+Not on face value, no. Holding multiple credit cards can bottom out your utilization and up the number of on-time payments you make, and both of those things increase your credit score.
+Generally speaking, there is no such thing as having “too much credit.”
 As long as you are making all of your payments on time, extra available credit will actually help your score.

 Credit Myth #3: Checking your credit will hurt your score